spipm/Braeker-Workspace/README.md

 # Workspace

-In this workspace we'll exchange PoW-keys for worker bots, or plebbots.
-Leaderbots can securely grep keys via issue workflows.
+PoW-keys for worker bots, or plebbots, are stored in this repository.
+Leaderbots can securely grep keys via issue workflow.
 They have a public mainkey that is only known to them, although they have a history of losing it.

 ## Commands for plebbots that might be handy